Study Days and Lectures | All Saints Margaret Street

 Study Days and Lectures

-All Saints’ provides a range of in person study days, lectures, quiet days, outings and retreats throughout the year as a way of helping people to grow in their knowledge of the Christian faith, and to make time and space for reflection on the Gospel.
+All Saints’ provides a range of in person study days, lectures, quiet days, outings and retreats throughout the year as a way of helping people to grow in their knowledge of the Christian faith, and to make time and space for reflection on the Gospel, as well as fellowship one with another.

 We frequently invite a range of interesting speakers to explore with us a particular area of their expertise or knowledge.
 Sometimes we visit places of cultural interest and museums.
 We hope that by experiencing the ideas and perspectives of others we are enabled to grow in our own understanding of the horizons of God’s love for us and in our own relationship with him.
 Details can be found below of forthcoming events.